 Here are some of our favorite old fashioned Christmas candy, most of which you can still buy or make today.

 Divinity is a Southern specialty, a recipe you'll find in church and Junior League cookbooks across the region.
-It's also a finicky candy that does not come together well in humidity, which may be why it's a holiday favorite since any other time of the year in the South is almost guaranteed to be humid.
+This old fashioned candy is also a finicky candy that does not come together well in humidity, which may be why it's a holiday favorite since any other time of the year in the South is almost guaranteed to be humid.
 The nougat-like confection is made with egg whites, corn syrup and sugar, and most cooks will stir in pecans.
 It's a little crispy on the outside and soft on the inside and tastes like a bite of holiday sweetness.

 Ribbon candy is exactly what it sounds like.
 Long strips of hard candy are gathered up in shiny folds that look exactly like a ribbon.
 At Christmas, you can find it in bright red and green.